paulsump/mars_flights/README.md

 #### UI

-- use hexagon buttons on table too, now that they're more subtle.
+- Use hexagon buttons on table too? (now that they're more subtle).
 - Click on column header to sort

 #### Tests